RyutoKitagawa/RyutoKitagawa.github.io/essays/getting_the_most_information_possible.md

 ## How Most People Should Ask Questions

-In contrast, this is how questions should be asked:
+In contrast, <a href = "https://stackoverflow.com/questions/55727452/how-to-get-rid-of-media-playing-notification-shown-by-chrome-on-android">this</a> is how questions should be asked:
 ```
 My HTML5 game has some background music that uses Howler.js in "html5" mode, which apparently triggers Chrome for Android's media
 playback notifications.
 This means a notification appears while the user has my game open in any tab: